-Priority Category Category Description Management Objective Prevent Species determined to be high risk and not yet established.
+Priority Category Category Description Management Objective Provincial EDRR Species determined to be high risk and not yet established.
 Prevent introduction and establishment.
-Provincial EDRR Species is high risk and is new to the Province Eradication.
-Provincial Containment Species is high risk with limited extent but significant potential to spread.
-Prevent further expansion into new areas with the ultimate goal of reducing the overall extent.
-Regional Containment/Control Species is high risk and well established, or medium risk with high potential to spread.
-Prevent further expansion into new areas within the region through establishment of occurrences outside the line to control Management Species is more widespread by may be of concern in specific situations with certain high values - e.g. conservation lands or specific agriculture crops.
-Reduce the invasive species impacts locally or regionally, where resources are available.
+Collect sample with coordinates and report all sites to FOR Prov EDRR Coordinator.
+Regional EDRR Species is high risk and is limited in extent in the Region.
+Eradication.
+Survey and treat all sites, enter data in provincial invasive plant database.
+Containment Species is high risk with limited extent but significant potential to spread.
+Prioritize Bohemian above other knotweeds.
+Manage for seeds at all sites.
+Chemically treat all sites, following Provincial Public Land Treatment Guidelines.
+Control Species is high risk and well established, or medium risk with high potential to spread.
+Survey and treat all sites, enter data in the provincial invasive plant database.
+Management Species is more widespread by may be of concern in specific situations with certain high values - e.g. conservation lands or specific agriculture crops.
+Survey and treat only in high value conservation lands, enter data in provincial invasive plant database.